 Landlords, employers, utilities, elevator companies, mass transit authorities.
 They can all be responsible for injuries on property or equipment they operate.
 Each year, people are injured in accidents that occur when premises are not properly maintained and managed.

 Tom Kline in 2013 won one of the largest settlements for an undocumented worker in obtaining a $5 million award for a man crushed to death by a collapsing excavation site.
-(See Arana) In the meantime, Andy Stern is currently representing one of the victims of a building collapse in Philadelphia.
-(See media coverage)
+(See Arana)

 One of the firm's most notable premises liability cases arose from an incident that occurred on Nov.
 27, 1996 when five-year-old Shareif Hall and his mother rode the escalator at a subway station in North Philadelphia.
 Shareif’s foot was torn off in the escalator.
 Kline & Specter attorneys reached a settlement with the escalator manufacturer and won a $51 million verdict against the Southeastern Pennsylvania Transportation Authority.
 (Hall v.
 SEPTA).
-The firm has also won settlements and verdicts in cases involving a train mishap (Harris), drownings and swimming pool accidents (Weightman, Slaughter) and various landlords (Shapiro, Village Green) ranging from $1 million to $40.5 million.
+The firm has also won settlements and verdicts in cases involving a train mishap (Harris), drownings and swimming pool accidents (Weightman, Slaughter) and various landlords ( Shapiro, Village Green) ranging from $1 million to $40.5 million.
 A 2003 case involving a construction worker killed at a Delaware oil refinery (Davis/Motiva) resulted in the largest-ever reported settlement of its kind – $36.4 million.

 Kline & Specter in January 2004 announced a $29.6 million settlement stemming from the collapse of Pier 34 in which three young women were killed.
 More than three dozen people were sent sprawling into the chilly Delaware River in the May 18, 2000 mishap.